Hilltop castle and stone rooftops of Gjirokaster, Albania

 • Old Bazaar — the centre of the visitor experience; free; best in the evening for restaurants and atmosphere

-• Stone architecture — the UNESCO-protected stone rooftops and masonry lanes are the defining feature; free to walk
+• Stone architecture — the UNESCO-protected stone rooftops and masonry lanes are the defining feature; free to walk; the upper neighbourhoods above the bazaar are the most striking

 Best areas to stay